bozerkins/clickhouse-client/README.md

     ['user' => 'default', 'password' => '']
 );
 ```
-If you wish to use Clickhouse settings, for example create a client only in readonly mode, you can pass settings as 2nd parameter, along with database name.
+You can pass additional settings in 2nd parameter, along with database name.

+The full list of settings can be found in <a href="https://clickhouse.yandex/docs/en/operations/settings/">Settings section</a> of the Clickhouse documentation.

 You do not need do define all of this in case you are using default configurations.

-For example if in your workflow only the database is different.
+For example if you need to create a client object with readonly access, pass "readonly" parameter.

 ```php
 $config = new Config(